quinlele/Breast-Cancer-Classification/README.md

 - Import Cancer data from the Sklearn library
 - Visualize the data
-- Check the correlation among the variables Variables
+- Check the correlation among the variables

 # Train model